 - The conditional operators are filtered based on the chosen field type.

 - It is easy to apply grouping to improve the order of your operations.

-This mode is well-suited for constructing queries against string, numeric, and date fields but is limited to the types of queries you can create.
+The query builder's interactive mode is well-suited for constructing queries against string, numeric, and date fields but is limited to the types of queries you can create.
 To write a query without restriction, use the SQL mode instead.
-You can begin building a clause in the interactive mode, and then click the SQL toggle button to see the clause in native SQL syntax.
+You can begin building a clause in the interactive mode, then click the SQL toggle button to see the clause in native SQL syntax.
 Using this as a starting point, you can refine the clause as necessary from there.
 Be aware that if you add SQL syntax that is not supported by the interactive mode, you may not be able to switch back to that mode afterward.

 See Construct and modify queries to learn more about working in the interactive mode.